mhoemmen/wg21-proposals/movable-box/movable-box.md

 It refers to `bit_cast`.
 The *Returns* clause of [bit.cast] has a detailed description of the desired behavior.
-We would like to preserve this, as it seems to apply even for copy-constructible-by-bytes types.
+We would like to preserve this, as it would seem to apply even for copy-constructible-by-bytes types.
 All we need to do is relax `bit_cast`'s *Constraints*, which currently require that both the input type `To` and